tiian/tiian.github.io/lixa/performances/performances.md

 - Disk Encryption: SSE with PMK
 - Disk Host caching: Read/write

-All the above are default parameters for D2s v3 on 2020Q2.

 ## Benchmark Architecture

 As shown in the above image, the components used to perform the performance tests are: